-To obtain a sufficiently large cross section for heavy neutrino pair production it is necessary to extend the Standard Model by an additional U(1) gauge group and a corresponding $Z'$ gauge boson.
+To obtain a sufficiently large cross section for heavy-neutrino pair production it is necessary to extend the standard model by an additional U(1) gauge group and a corresponding $Z'$ gauge boson.
 The produced heavy neutrinos then decay into $l_L^\pm W^\mp$ or $\nu_{L}Z,H$.
-This leads to interesting like-sign ($l^+l^+$) and opposite-sign ($l^+l^-$) di-lepton events (see Fig.~\ref{fig:resonantLHC}).
-The decay amplitude is proportional to the light-heavy neutrino mixing, $|V_{lN}| \sim \sqrt{m_\nu/m_N} = \mathcal{O}(10^{-6})$.
-Hence, the lifetime of the decaying heavy neutrino $N$ is very long.
-This leads to displaced vertices in the detector with a displacement length in the range $L_\text{LHC} \sim 1~\text{mm} \ldots 1~\text{m}$, which is in the reach of the LHC detectors (see Fig.~\ref{fig:resonantLHC}).
-Complementary to $Z'$-models, also TeV-scale left-right symmetric models with quasi-degenerate heavy neutrinos can be probed at the LHC \cite{Dev:2019rxh}.
-Moreover, TeV-scale leptogenesis can be realized in left-right symmetric models with a \BL~breaking phase transition \cite{Cline:2002ia,Sahu:2004sb}.
+This leads to interesting like-sign ($l^+l^+$) and opposite-sign ($l^+l^-$) dilepton events; see Fig.~\ref{fig:resonantLHC}.
+The decay amplitude is proportional to the light- and heavy-neutrino mixing $|V_{lN}| \sim \sqrt{m_\nu/m_N} = \mathcal{O}(10^{-6})$.
+Hence, the lifetime of the decaying heavy neutrino $N$ is long.
+This leads to displaced vertices in the detector with a displacement length in the range $L_\text{LHC} \sim 1~\text{mm} \cdots 1~\text{m}$, which is within reach of the LHC detectors; see Fig.~\ref{fig:resonantLHC}.
+Complementary with $Z'$ models, TeV-scale left-right symmetric models with quasidegenerate heavy neutrinos can also be probed at the LHC \citep*{Dev:2019rxh}.
+Moreover, TeV-scale leptogenesis can be realized in left-right symmetric models with a $B-L$ breaking phase transition \cite{Cline:2002ia,Sahu:2004sb}.